-Anyone who has injured their ankle can tell you it’s seriously painful.
+Anyone who has injured their can tell you it’s seriously painful.
 These injuries usually occur from an accidental twist of the ankle that stretches or tears the ligaments holding the bones and joints together.
 The ligaments are pushed past their specific range of motion that stabilizes the joint, resulting in a sprain.
 Although it may sound like a minor injury, as most body sprains are minor and heal with home treatments like rest and icing, you should go to the emergency room or make an appointment with your doctor as soon as possible after sustaining an ankle sprain, especially if the ankle is swollen and you can’t walk as easily.

 Signs of a sprained ankle include: